Naoko Shinoda

-Naoko Shinoda (篠田 奈保子)) (married surname: Nakagawa (中川) (born February 5, 1972) is a Japanese politician and lawyer.
-She is a member of the House of Representatives and member of the Constitutional Democratic Party of Japan.
+Naoko Shinoda (篠田 奈保子) (married surname: Nakagawa (中川) (born February 5, 1972) is a Japanese politician and lawyer.
+She is a former member of the House of Representatives and member of the Constitutional Democratic Party of Japan.

 Early life

 Shinoda was born in Kiyosato, Shari District, Hokkaido, on February 5, 1972.
 She is the second daughter of six children in a family that ran a photography studio, and grew up in a large family of ten people, including her grandparents.

 After graduating from Kiyosato Elementary School, Kiyosato Junior High School, and Hokkaido Kiyosato High School, he studied for two years as a ronin before entering the Faculty of Law at Hokkaido University.
 After graduating, she registered as a lawyer in 1999.

 Career

 After working at the Saito Michitoshi Law Office in Obihiro, Tokyo Public Law Office, and in 2008 at the Legal Support Center Kushiro Law Office, she now runs the Harutori Law Office in Kushiro together with her lawyer spouse.